-Program Activities: Describe the activities that will be implemented including level of effort.
+Program Activities for FY 2020 - 2022: Describe the activities that will be implemented including level of effort.

 Conduct education to drivers on each roadside inspection done.
 Notify clinics about new changes to MEC's.
 Continue educating

 Performance Measurements and Monitoring: Describe all performance measures and how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.